 For a while, in the 1970s, I lived in New York, but after moving back to London around 1976, I found myself increasingly drawn towards an exploration of 'language', alongside my visual work.
 The written word had always been an important part of my notebooks and sketches; and when that was put together with my discovery of the inland waterway system, and the eventual arrival of the computer - a long and rambling journey was begun - sometimes real, sometimes metaphorical - that finally lead to the arrival of 'Another Landscape'.

 Along the way, projects merged and projects metamorphosed, but a common thread began to surface in the work; a thread I had been trying to find, and then unravel, since my very first childhood 'inventions'.
 And when the building of the Olympic Park started in East London - bringing about the bulldozing of hundreds of studio and small business spaces, including my own - I decided it was probably time to head back 'North'.

 Marsden, in the hills of West Yorkshire, may be an improbable move from Hackney in East London; but having rebuilt an old stone house by the canal, I now have both a home and an affordable studio space - with the added bonus of free wifi down at the work-space, courtesy of the music making Alastair Hanson next door!

-Jane England, of the gallery England & Co. has taken an interest in my work.
-And I've decided - for the time being at least - to scale back the breadth of my projects; concentrating for the moment on the Small Excavations/Consellation pieces; the 12 panel photograph pieces; and some site-specific earth, stone, and leaf works..
+I've decided - for the time being at least - to scale back the breadth of my projects; concentrating for the moment on the Small Excavations/Consellation pieces; the 12 panel photograph pieces - 'Another Landscape', and 'A Passage Of Hours' - and some site-specific earth, stone, and leaf-stain and earth works..